ShenghaiWang/SwiftMacros/README.md

 # SwiftMacros

-A practical collection of Swift Macros that help code correctly and smartly.
+A practical collection of Swift Macros that help code correctly and swiftly.

 ## Install